desolint/.github/.github/pull_request_template.md

 - [ ] I have verified all public endpoints for potential data leakage
 - [ ] I have tested in browser network tab to confirm no sensitive data exposure
 - [ ] I have verified that all the responses data is explicitly filtered/destructured before sending to client
-- [ ] I have verified that all error responses do not expose any sensitve information
+- [ ] I have verified that all error responses do not expose any sensitive information
 - [ ] I have reviewed the installed/modified packages profile in Socket.dev

 <br>